Margherita Peak, at a glance

 - possibly a snow picket or two largely for crevasse rescue

-Note that if you book your trek through us, all of this wil be provided for you, and you'll be hiking with an hiking team.
+Note that if you book your trek through us, all of this will be provided for you, and you'll be hiking with an expert mountaineering team.